HasiniCha/HasiniCha-Product-Management-Dashboard/README.md

 4. 🚀Configure Cloudinary in the Front-End
 To enable image uploading with Cloudinary, configure the front-end to handle file uploads.

-In the CreateProduct.jsx file, add your Cloudinary Cloud Name and Upload Preset Name:
+🛠️ In the CreateProduct.jsx file(line 80 and 83), add your Cloudinary Cloud Name and Upload Preset Name:

 Update the following lines in CreateProduct.jsx  : javascript